 There are numerous restaurants, bars and cafes and a variety of shops, including an Elvis gift shop.
-The International Business Service Center, located by Ticket Lobby B, provides a variety of services to business travellers including foreign currency and travellers cheque exchange, travel insurance and fax and photocopy services.
-24-hour ATMs are located in Ticket Lobby B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.
+24-hour ATMs are located in ticketing levels of Terminal B. Disabled facilities at the airport are good; those with special needs should contact their airline in advance.

 Parking at Memphis International Airport is free for the first 30 minutes.
 Short-term parking is $2 for the first hour, and $1 every 30 minutes thereafter up to $24 per day.
 Long-term parking has a similar pricing structure, with a $15 daily rate.
 Economy parking is $1 for the first 90 minutes, and $6 per day.